46bit/46b.it/_posts/2017-05-15-tilewater.md

 Suddenly I had a lot of free time!
 I slept and cycled and partied and had a great time.
 I'd been acting like a workaholic since March 22nd, and it takes time to fix that burnout.
 But after a few days started to feel a bit dissatisfied and aimless.
 So I took a project idea and ran with it.
 This time last year was when we started working on [sirpent](https://github.com/sirpent-team/sirpent-rust).

 I've been watching a lot of Westworld lately, and I loved the idea of simulating frontier towns.
-In practice Tilewater is a long way from that idea but having bandits run into town might happen in time.
+In practice Tilewater is a long way from that idea, but having bandits run into town might happen in time.

 I don't know how much further I'll develop Tilewater for the time being - I've been enjoying the sunshine and my books a bit more.
 But provided you're a little bit technical you can **[play Tilewater by following the directions on Github](https://github.com/46bit/tilewater)**.